-How to Get Quicker Responses to Your Email that Pay Off!
+How to Get Quicker Responses to Your Email!

 Make Your Email Subject and Content Fun, Compelling, Curious, and Commanding To Get Quicker Responses that Pay Off!